Skip to content

 • Players send PlayerReady to toggle their ready/unready status.

-• Each readiness change triggers a LobbyStateChanged broadcast so everyone sees who is ready.
+• Each readiness change triggers a LobbyStateChanged broadcast so everyone sees who is ready; all_ready is set once every current player is ready.

 LobbyStateChanged example (one player ready):